bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 However, there is a significant limitation — they're resource-constrained!
 This means shared hosting platforms are fine for personal websites and simple brochure sites for small businesses, but they're just not up to hosting an even moderately popular site.

-As the podcast grew in popularity, so did the traffic to `podfeet.com`, so it inevitably out-grew shared hosting.
+As the podcast grew in popularity, so did the traffic to `podfeet.com`, so it inevitably outgrew shared hosting.

 Had the podcast reached this point just a few years earlier, Allison would have had no choice but to move to a dedicated physical server.
 This would have meant taking full responsibility for the sysadmin tasks, and of course, an order of magnitude jump in the monthly cost.
 But Allison's timing was perfect; she was able to dodge the sysadmin bullet for a few more years thanks to the rise of virtualisation.